sodadata/docs/soda/quick-start-dev.md

 7. In your platform account, navigate to **your avatar** > **Profile**, then access the **API keys** tab.
 Click the plus icon to generate new API keys.
   * Copy the **API Key ID**, then paste it into the `configuration.yml` as the value for `api_key_id`.
   * Copy the **API Key Secret**, then paste it into the `configuration.yml` as the value for `api_key_secret`.
+  * Enter the value for `host` according to the region your Soda platform account uses: `cloud.soda.io` for EU region; `cloud.us.soda.io` for USA region.
 8. Save the `configuration.yml` file and close the API modal in your Soda account.
 9. In Terminal, run the following command to test Soda's connection to your data source, replacing the value of `my_datasource_name` with the name of your data source.<br />
 ```shell